ihucos/plash/README.md

 A plash macro may also be referred as a build command.
 Macros are instructions used to build images.
 One example is the `apt` macro which installs any given package or packages with the `apt` package manager.
 Internally a macro does nothing more than to emit shell code that is executed when an image is build.
 Use `plash —help-macros` to list all macros.

 ### Plash build file
 A plash build file is a file containing a set of macros.
 Building an image from a build file can be achieved with following command `plash build —eval-file ./my-plash-build-file`.
-Interestingely `eval-file` which is used to `run` build files is itself a macro.
-As macros emit shell code that us run when a container is build, so do plash build files.
+Interestingely `eval-file` which is used to "run" build files is itself a macro.
+As macros emit shell code so do plash build files.

 The syntax of plash build files is inspired by command line arguments which would typically be passed directly to `plash build`.
 Example